 - Variants of anxiety such as panic attacks, social anxiety, and phobias

 - Trouble sleeping

 - Weight Issues

 - Substance abuse

 There is not a precise known reason or trigger for these disorders, but it is known that they are a combination of social stressors, brain changes and traumatic experiences.
 Some research suggests genetics play a factor.

 The practise of traditional Chinese medicine is based on stimulating specific points of the body, by inserting small needles into the skin.
 This non-invasive treatment increases the heart rate variability during and after sessions to promote healing.

 When performed regularly, clients reported a decrease of hypertension, therefore, a decrease in psychological stress.

 Hypnotherapy uses relaxation techniques.
 This primary method regulates the neurohormonal flow responsible for our emotions and physical state: muscle tension and pain sensation.
-When we are calm and relaxed, our body begins the process of self-repair; the neurohormonal flow adjusts to the body’s need.
+When we are calm and relaxed, our body begins the process of self-repair; the neurohormonal flow adjusts to the body’s needs.
 Catastrophic thinking such as anxiety, agitation and anger make the healing process more difficult by slowing down this process.